de-xterm/cppli/docs/cli_rules.md

 # Commandline Rules

+## Introduction
+This file contains everything you need to know about the kinds of commandlines you can build with cppli.
+This file focuses on

 ## Terms
 First off, here's what I mean.
 To my understanding, a lot of these words have somewhat vague meanings, so I'm
 * Argument: when I say argument, I'm referring to the actual space separated strings passed to `main`; the things in `argv`
-* Position Arguments: These are arguments passed to a (sub)command *not* preceded by `-` or `--`.
+* Positional Arguments: These are arguments passed to a (sub)command *not* preceded by `-` or `--`.
-I call them positional because their meaning is determined based on their relative order.
+I call them positional because their meaning is determined based on their relative position.
 In the command `mv f1 f2`, I would call `f1` and `f2` to be positional args
 * Flag: a boolean value specified with a hyphen followed by single character (`-f`) or two hyphens followed by two or more characters (`--force`).
 Flags don't take arguments (unlike options)
 * Option: a value that
+*

 ## Flags and Options